 - Reinstall the access door, if applicable.

-Vents Need to Be Uncovered & Opened
+Vents Need to Be Uncovered and Opened

 The vents and return air grilles throughout the house need to be opened and unobstructed for heat to flow through the system and your living areas.
 Closed and/or covered vents stop your rooms from receiving enough heat.